Sharp Testable Implications of Encouragement Designs: Inference

-\begin{remark} Using the characterizations in Theorem \ref{thm:withY} or Corollary \ref{cor:withY-0}, formal tests could be constructed to assess the validity of the model.
-For instance, if the outcome variable $Y$ is discrete (or is discretized ex-ante), then Theorem \ref{thm:withY} and Corollary \ref{cor:withY-0} generate a finite number of inequalities, which can be tested using any off-the-shelf inference method for a finite number of moment inequalities.
+The inequalities in \eqref{eq:ineq-Y-discrete}--\eqref{eq:0better-Y-discrete} can be tested using any off-the-shelf inference method for a finite number of moment inequalities.
 See, for instance, \cite{pakes2017practical} for an overview.
 Here we sketch how we can convert the problem into testing the feasibility of a linear program, so that we can directly apply recent results in, for instance, \cite{fang2023inference}.
 Suppose $\mathcal{Y}$ is discrete and let $p$ denote the vector of $(P \{Y = y, D = j | Z = z\}: y \in \mathcal Y, 0 \leq j \leq J - 1, z \in \mathcal Z)$.
 We can represent the inequalities in Theorem \ref{thm:withY} and Corollary \ref{cor:withY-0} as

 where $\Gamma$ and $\gamma$ have known entries which lie in $\{-1, 0, 1\}$.
 With a vector of slack variables $x$, \eqref{eq:momentinequalities} is equivalent to